Encrypting email attachments: How to do it securely

 Summary: email encryption in simple terms

-• TLS protects only the route an email takes – not its contents.
+TLS protects only the route an email takes – not its contents.
+While this basic protection is sufficient for routine emails, it is inadequate for sensitive personal data.

 The next section provides a step-by-step guide to encrypting email attachments with FTAPI.